Colorectal cancer - first-line treatment

 Dosage regimens

-Intravenous, 3 milligrams nivolumab per kilogram of body weight, once every 3 weeks, 4 doses in total, over the duration of 15 weeks.
+Regimen A: Intravenous, 240 milligrams nivolumab, once every 3 weeks, 4 doses in total, over the duration of 12 weeks.
 Afterwards, intravenous, 240 milligrams nivolumab, once every 2 weeks.

 Detailed description

-The recommended dose is 3 mg/kg nivolumab in combination with 1 mg/kg ipilimumab administered intravenously every 3 weeks for the first 4 doses.
-This is then followed by a second phase in which nivolumab monotherapy is administered intravenously at either 240 mg every 2 weeks, as presented in the table below.
-For the monotherapy phase, the first dose of nivolumab should be administered;
+The recommended dose for first-line treatment of dMMR or MSI-H CRC is 240 mg of nivolumab in combination with 1 mg/kg ipilimumab administered intravenously every 3 weeks for a maximum of 4 doses, followed by nivolumab monotherapy administered intravenously at either 240 mg every 2 weeks or at 480 mg every 4 weeks.
+For the monotherapy phase, the first dose of nivolumab should be administered 3 weeks after the last dose of the combination of nivolumab and ipilimumab.
+Treatment with nivolumab is recommended until disease progression, unacceptable toxicity, or up to 24 months in patients without disease progression.

 Active ingredient